-Clearance to combustibles for all venting pipes and terminals For installations in the US 0" minimum The property of the US On the pipe and terminal manufacturer is installation instructions for clearances to combustibles.
+Clearance to combustibles for all venting pipes and terminals

+For installations in the US 0" minimum For installations in the CANADA Refer to vent pipe and terminal manufacturer's installation instructions for clearances to combustibles.

 DO NOT place insulation or other materials in the required clearance spaces between the venting to combustible material unless otherwise specified.